Auslegung/guided-self-tours/README.md

   - edit my markers.
   - delete my markers.
   - view and listen to markers that others made.
-- ~~As a logged in user I want to search for other users so I can be notified when they add a new marker.~~
+- As a logged in user I want to search for other users so I can be notified when they add a new marker.

-A user creates their account, logs in, chooses a location on the google map, creates a marker which involves making an audio recording (limit ~2 mins) that gets associated with that location, choosing a category (art, history, architecture, music, nature, tech, etc) and creating a title, description (limit 160ish chars), and ~~photo~~ (?).

-User can see all markers on the map, and can click on any marker to reveal an info window with the marker info (title, category, and description), but can only listen to the audio if they are within 5 meters of the location.
-This encourages them to visit the locations in person.  (implement this sooner, then remove it for testing, then put it back in at the end).

-Markers are colored green if they haven't been visited, yellow if that user created that marker, and blue if they have been visited.
-Clicking on a blue marker plays audio regardless of their geolocation (?).
-Clicking on a yellow marker asks if they want to edit it.
-If yes, they can edit the title, category, and description.
-If they want to edit the audio, they have to delete it first and re-record.
-They can also delete a marker altogether.